-We cannot be certain that we will be able to successfully complete clinical trials for CTI-1601 or any other product candidates,
+We cannot be certain that we will be able to successfully complete clinical trials for CTI-1601 or any other product candidates.

 We have advanced only one product candidate into clinical development, CTI-1601.
 Our business currently depends primarily on CTI-1601's successful clinical development, regulatory approval and commercialization.
 We submitted our IND and it was accepted, permitting the conduct of clinical trials.
-We completed two Phase 1 clinical trials but, as a result of certain mortalities in a non-clinical study of non-human primates, the FDA issued a clinical hold.
+We completed two Phase 1 clinical trials but, as a result of certain mortalities in a non-clinical study of NHPs, the FDA issued a clinical hold.
 We responded to the clinical hold in January 2022.
 Following review of our response, the FDA maintained the clinical hold.
-We are working to address the issues raised by the FDA.
-Clinical development of CTI-1601 cannot continue until the clinical hold is lifted.
-In clinical development of any product candidate, the outcome of toxicology studies and early clinical trials may not be positive and may not be predictive of the success of later non-clinical studies or clinical trials.
-Adverse toxicology or safety results could lead to clinical holds or other developmental delays.
-Interim results of clinical trials do not necessarily predict success in those or future clinical trials.
-Success in adult clinical trials may not predict the outcome of pediatric clinical trials